“Does ‘all of’ have any legit uses?” A reflection by David Foster Wallace from the Oxford American Writer’s Thesaurus

 For the writer in everyone

 The above anecdote by celebrated American writer David Foster Wallace (1962–2008) appeared in the first edition of the Oxford American Writer’s Thesaurus in 2004.
-It has been reprinted in the newest third edition, now available for purchase, and as part of the US English thesaurus on our premium site Oxford Dictionaries Pro.
+It has been reprinted in the newest third edition, now available for purchase.

 In addition to 1,000 new synonyms and hundreds of illuminative quotations from literature, history, and popular culture, this latest edition boasts over 200 word reflections from noted authors of fiction and nonfiction, poets, dramatists, musicians, actors, critics, professors of law, linguistics, and psychology, and other prominent word enthusiasts.
 Each writer has his or her own distinctive voice, and whether a reflection is pithy, contemplative, instructive, or just plain funny, it is always informative.